ryan hanley logo

 See, showing up might be 80 percent of success, but it’s also the easy part.

-We show up and somehow feel entitled to the same benefits, the same respect, and the same success as those who’re willing to finish that last 20 percent.
+We show up and somehow feel entitled to the same benefits, respect, and success as those willing to finish that last 20 percent.

 Life doesn’t work that way.

-When asked how many situps he does, Muhammed Ali replied, “I don’t start counting till it hurts.”
+When asked how many sit-ups he did to prepare for a fight, Muhammed Ali replied, “I don’t start counting till it hurts.”

 When do you start counting?